-Bridgetown Barbados as a Travel Destinationadmin
+Bridgetown Barbados as a Travel Destination

 Discover Barbados | Places to Visit in Barbados

 Looking for offbeat places to do adventurous things is the order of the day.
 One of many such destinations is Bridgetown, the capital and largest city in Barbados.
-A major West Indies tourist destination, Bridgetown is listed as a World Heritage Site of UNESCO for its breathtaking British colonial architecture.
+A major west indies tourist destination, Bridgetown is listed as a World Heritage Site of UNESCO for its breathtaking British colonial architecture.

 A testimony to the widespread British colonial empire, the town is picturesquely dotted with historic buildings with a blend of modern amenities.